 Wonderful!
-Such unequivocal language means we’re finally going to hear how GamerGate’s leaders (I guess we’re also about to learn who its leaders are!) orchestrated the anonymous threats against Quinn, Sarkeesian, Wu, and others.
-We’re going to hear about extensive opinion polling or social media analytics whereby we learn that most GamerGate supporters also support rape threats and death threats.
+Such unequivocal language means we’re finally going to hear how GamerGate’s leaders orchestrated the anonymous threats against Quinn, Sarkeesian, Wu, and others.
+(And I guess we’re also about to learn exactly who GamerGate’s leaders are!)
+We’re going to hear about extensive opinion polling and/or social media analytics whereby we learn that most GamerGate supporters also support rape threats and death threats.

 Of course, what we actually hear more of that armchair psychoanalysis about how GamerGaters are Tea Party-esque reactionaries, terrified at the prospect of sharing their pastime with new faces.

 GRANT: In reality it’s a, it’s a re-balancing.
 Video gaming on the heels of its 2011 Supreme Court victory, increasing sales, increasing software and tools that make making games open to more people than ever.
 As it grows into that, I think a lot of people have a lot of concerns about new voices.
 Voices that are often times critical of what’s come before, entering the fray.
 It’s an old war.
 Right?
 It’s the battle against progressive voices.
 What they see as political correctness being inserted into a formally “safe” space.
 It is a culture war.